The Shape of the Polymerization Rate in the Prion Equation

 \begin{proof} Using Lemma~\ref{lm:autosim}, we immediately have $\dis\bar x=\Bigl(\f{V\tau_0}{\beta_0}\Bigr)^{\f{1}{1+\gamma-\nu}}\bar{x_1}$ with $\dis\bar{x_1}=\int x\,\U_1(x)\,dx.$

 \end{proof}

 \

-We have obtained the dependency of $r$ and $\bar x$ on the $a\ priori$ strain-dependent parameters $\beta_0$ and $\tau_0.$ Using assumption~\eqref{eq:affdep}, we deduce the dependency of the stability against denaturation $G$ \beq G=a\Bigl(\f{V\tau_0}{\beta_0}\Bigr)^{\f{1}{1+\gamma-\nu}}\bar{x_1}+b.\eeq In paper \cite{Legname}, the exponent $\gamma$ of the fragmentation rate is equal to $1.$ Here we do not impose any value for $\gamma$ but, nevertheless, we consider that it is positive.
-Indeed the larger the polymers are, the easier they break themselves.
-Consequently a strain-dependency of $\tau_0$ cannot lead to a decreasing correspondance between $r$ and $G,$ as observed in Figure~\ref{fig:fit}, since we have assumed that $\gamma+1-\nu$ and $a$ are positive.
-Thus it indicates that the key strain-dependent parameter should be $\beta_0.$ With this assumption, we obtain an implicit expression of $G$ as a function of $r$ \beq G=A(r+\mu_0)^\f1{\nu-1}+b\eeq where $A$ and $b$ are constants (namely strain-independent).
+We have obtained the dependence of $r$ and $\bar x$ on the $a\ priori$ strain-dependent parameters $\beta_0$ and $\tau_0.$ Using assumption~\eqref{eq:affdep}, we deduce the dependence of the stability against denaturation $G$ \beq G=a\Bigl(\f{V\tau_0}{\beta_0}\Bigr)^{\f{1}{1+\gamma-\nu}}\bar{x_1}+b.\eeq In \cite{Legname}, the exponent $\gamma$ of the fragmentation rate is equal to $1.$ Here we do not impose any value for $\gamma$ but, nevertheless, we consider that it is positive.
+Indeed the larger the polymers are, the more easily they break themselves.
+Consequently, a strain-dependency of $\tau_0$ cannot lead to a decreasing correspondence between $r$ and $G,$ as observed in Figure~\ref{fig:fit}, since we have assumed that $\gamma+1-\nu$ and $a$ are positive.
+Thus it indicates that the key strain-dependent parameter should be $\beta_0.$ With this assumption, we obtain an implicit expression of $G$ as a function of $r:$ \beq G=A(r+\mu_0)^\f1{\nu-1}+b\eeq where $A$ and $b$ are constants (namely strain independent).
 This model is used to fit the data.

 \begin{multicols}{2}

 \

 \end{multicols}